The Weston Front

 Between 2007 and 2016, it was easier to recruit a hundred consultants that it was to recruit ten social workers in Limerick City.
 Despite al the fanfare, the multi-billion euro 'Limerick Regeneration' programme would come and go.
 For the young people of Ballinacurra Weston, one of the most marginalised communities in the state, it was a time of extremes.
 I know I only ever saw the half of it.

-Paul lived about fives minutes walk from where I worked.
-He was one of the best underage dancers in the country and there wasn’t an inch of space on the family mantlepiece for all the trophies.
-During my time in Limerick, he would go on to be crowned both European and world ‘Disco Kid Champion’.
+Mark lived about fives minutes walk from where I worked.
+He was one of the best underage athletes in the country and there wasn’t an inch of space on the family mantelpiece for all the trophies.
+During my time in Limerick, he would go on to be crowned both European and world champion in his field.
 There were several other achievements of note in the community such as national boxing titles, outstanding exam results and musical accolades.
-Paul’s efforts stood apart, though, and I tried my best to raise his profile in an attempt to temper the merciless portrayal of the area in the media.
+Mark’s efforts stood apart, though, and I tried my best to raise his profile in an attempt to temper the merciless portrayal of the area in the media.

 It was a similar problem that Limerick faced when being relentlessly branded as ‘Stab City’ in the noughties.
 Just as the overwhelming majority of people in Limerick City were law abiding citizens, the overwhelming majority of people in ‘Weston’ had no connection to gangland crime.
 I met some of the most amazing young people during my time working in the area: young people of which any community in the country would be proud.